 - Assessment of estimated costs related to data collection for DESI local from 3-5 Member States as a first step

-First, the proposal for a composite DESI index at the local level will be elaborated by the partnership including relevant indicators covering various aspects of digitalisation, similarly to DESI at the Member State level.
-There should be an EU level agreement to enforce the DESI index at local level to guarantee in the future the coverage of all/most Member States.
+First, the proposal for a composite DESI index at the local level will be elaborated by the partnership including relevant indicators covering various aspects of digitalisation.
+The starting point is to use the same variables as DESI at the Member State level, allowing also comparison of local/city level to national figures.
+The measurement rules in the local DESI should also be clear and transparent and easily disseminated so that actions for improvements can be clearly identified.
+On a voluntary basis cities and national authorities can participate in the development and implementation of the DESI local index.
 As the first step, the partnership calculates the related costs of collecting data for DESI local for 3-5 Member States to assess the feasibility to spread this across EU.
 National statistical systems should contribute to the National Statistical Programme by introducing the DESI implementation at local, including urban level.
 Partners will also investigate the possibility to use other sources of data besides statistics, such as household surveys, customer journeys, etc.

 - Preparation: 2018 Q2 –Q3 Preparation of the DESI local composite.

 - Implementation: 2018 Q3 – 2019 Q3 Assessment of available data sources; estimate of costs.

 - Assessment: 2019 Q4 – Development of the Index Proposal.